Five distinct geometric crystalline nodes arranged in a radial decision map pattern

 The Quick Verdict (TL;DR Comparison Table)

 The table below covers Tier 1 visual builders only — platforms a business owner can build, launch, and maintain without writing code.
+We evaluated each platform on mobile app publishing capability, app design flexibility, pricing transparency, and vendor lock-in risk.
 Pricing is from official sources as of May 2026.
-“App Store?” means native iOS and Android publishing to the App Store and Google Play.
+“App Store?” means the platform publishes genuine native mobile apps to the Apple App Store and Google Play — not progressive web apps.

 Pay attention to the last two columns.
 “App Store?” determines whether you can reach customers through the distribution channel they trust most.
 “Lock-In Risk” tells you what happens if you outgrow the platform.
 Both matter more than the monthly headline price.